almonk/mobileDN/Pods/RESideMenu/README.md

 ## Demo

 Build and run the `RESideMenuExample` project in Xcode to see `RESideMenu` in action.
+For storyboards integration demo, build and run `RESideMenuStoryboardsExample`.

 ## Installation